top of page

 CREATING A BEAUTIFUL SPACE TO BOTH MOURN AND CELEBRATE.

-It is my vision to create a gathering that reflects the individual whose funeral it is.
-One that is beautiful and poignant - and homemade and hosted.
-Homemade scones, flowers on the tables, cocktail sausages fresh from the oven served from hollowed out bread.
-A variety of drinks for guests to choose from.
+I seek to create a gathering that is beautiful and poignant - and homemade and hosted.
+Homemade scones, cocktail sausages fresh from the oven served from hollowed out bread, a variety of drinks for guests to choose from.
 For flowers, I have used silk flowers in the arrangements (that belonged to whose funeral it was), and also taken the flowers from the coffin arrangement to make into bouquets for the guests to take home with them.

-I wrote this reflection following my most recent involvement in creating a wake, and I felt it helpful to articulate my vision here:
+wrote this reflection following my most recent involvement in creating a wake, and I felt it helpful to articulate my vision here

 Rewind a few years ago, and I found myself chatting with one of my brothers about wanting to get into funerals.
 He suggested I try do work experience with an Undertaker.
 I also chatted with Granny about it, and she sweetly said it was a logistical nightmare and much better to stick with weddings where RSVPs are a lot clearer and the lead time a lot longer from a planning perspective.